The top 9 mobility data topics on people’s minds in 2020

 Each year, we evaluate which driving and transportation data topics resonated most with our audience in the past 12 months.
-Some years, it has been decreasing risk for insurance companies.
-Other years, it has been finding the right drivers and optimizing operations of shared mobility companies.
+Some years, auto insurers have been focused on decreasing risk.
+Other years, they have been concerned with finding the right drivers and optimizing operations of sharing economy companies.
 Would 2020 be any different?

-Here are the top 9 Arity blog posts of 2020:
+Here are the top nine Arity blog posts of 2020:

-This article presents data on total miles traveled by vehicle in the United States from March 10 to April 5, 2020.
-It’s no surprise that travel dropped by 45%-70% in most states.
+Examining total miles traveled by vehicle in the United States from March 10 to April 5, 2020, we found, unsurprisingly, that travel dropped by 45%-70% in most states.

 By early August 2020, Arity data showed that some of the new driving behaviors and impacts on businesses due to new driving behaviors were likely here to stay.
 New commuter habits and evolving mindsets about what is “safe” are changing, and 25% of American drivers who were surveyed did not plan to return to their previous modes of transportation.

-Arity’s article about how telematics and smartphones can offer insurance companies a new business model is our fifth most popular post in 2020.
-This article shows how insurance companies can develop more meaningful engagements with customers.
-It seems that leveraging connectivity to power the future of auto insurance is a hot topic.
+We explored how telematics and smartphones can offer insurance companies a new business model.
+In this blog post, we showed how insurance companies can develop more meaningful engagements with customers.

 What is mobility data, anyway, and how can it help businesses?
 This question was on top of people’s minds in 2020, and this article provides a helpful modern definition of mobility data and how it can be translated into meaningful and actionable insights for businesses, including within the sharing economy.
 In one key point, it discusses the need for mobility data to be able to distinguish between passenger and driver.